intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 and SIP {{?SIP=RFC3261}} all derive from the same basic design.
-There is no evidence of significant barriers to deploying header fields with new names and semantics in email and HTTP, though the widespread deployment of SIP B2BUAs means that new SIP header fields can be more difficult.
+There is no evidence of significant barriers to deploying header fields with new names and semantics in email and HTTP, though the widespread deployment of SIP B2BUAs means that new SIP header fields do not reliably reach peers.

 In another example, the attribute-value pairs (AVPs) in Diameter
 {{?DIAMETER=RFC6733}} are fundamental to the design of the protocol.
 The